 tscli nas mount-cifs --server 192.168.4.216 --path_on_server /bigstore_share --mount_point /mnt --username admin --password sambashare --uid 1001 --gid 1001

 tscli nas mount-cifs --server 172.27.1.75 --path_on_server /elc --mount_point /home/admin/etl/external_datadir --username COMPANYCO/thoughtspot_svc --password 'ts123PDI!' --uid 1001 --gid 1001

 tscli nas mount-nfs --server 192.168.4.132 --path_on_server /data/toolchain --mount_point /mnt

-If a cluster is running on the target machine, contact please contact ThoughtSpot Support to delete the cluster.
+If a cluster is not running on the target machine, contact ThoughtSpot Support to create a cluster.

 Repeat steps 3-5 on the target machine.

 The target machine and the primary machine should both be accessing the shared volume.
 The configuration of the mount point should be identical on both machines.

 Test the configuration by creating a file as the